 - Occupations usually require university education.

-For Dentists, over the period 2017-2026, new job openings (arising from expansion demand and replacement demand) are expected to total 8,500, while 7,400 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+Over the period 2019-2028, the number of job openings (arising from expansion demand and replacement demand) for Dentists are expected to total 12,200, while the number of job seekers (arising from school leavers, immigration and mobility) is expected to total 7,000 .

-Although this occupational group has had balanced market in recent years, projected job openings are expected to be substantially higher than job seekers, creating a shortage of workers over the 2017-2026 period.
+Although this occupational group has had a balanced market in recent years, projected job openings are expected to be substantially higher than job seekers, creating a shortage of workers over the 2019-2028 period.
 Job openings will result primarily from retirements.
-The retirement rate is expected to be similar to the average for all occupations.
+The retirement rate is expected to be slightly above the average for all occupations.
 Even though these workers tend to be older than the average, they also tend to retire at a later age.
-Expansion demand is projected to explain more than one-quarter of the total job openings, as employment growth is projected to be similar to the average for all occupational groups.
+Job creation is projected to explain almost a third of the total job openings, as employment growth is projected to be slightly higher than the average for all occupational groups.
 Population growth and the increasing awareness of oral health problems are expected to lead to an increased demand for dental care over the next decade.
-However, this increase is expected to be slowed down by the fact that retirees are less likely to be covered by dental insurance plans.
+However, this increase is expected to slow down as retirees are less likely to be covered by dental insurance plans.
 In addition, the creation of dental hygienists clinics that can operate without the presence of a dentist is also anticipated to limit employment growth in this occupational group.
 With regard to labour supply, school leavers are projected to represent the vast majority of job seekers.
-There will be a limited number of immigrants and of workers from other occupations seeking jobs in this occupation.
+There will be a limited number of immigrants and workers from other occupations seeking jobs in this occupation.
 This is expected to result in a shortage of job seekers to fill all available job openings over the projection period.
-In order to prevent a shortage over the projection period, a substantial increase in the number of school leavers would be needed, which is unlikely in the short run due to the quotas set for dentistry programs and the number of years of education required to train dentists.
+In order to prevent this, a substantial increase in the number of school leavers would be needed, which is unlikely in the short run due to the quotas set for dentistry programs and the number of years of education required to train dentists.